-Send your complete application and letter of interest to pact@ariadnelabs.org by September 15 or October 27, 2023.
-Participants will be accepted and notified on a rolling basis.
+Send your complete application and letter of interest to pact@ariadnelabs.org by September 20, 2024.
+Participants will be selected and notified no later than September 30, 2024.
 If you are applying on behalf of multiple facilities from your organization, please complete an application for each team.
 You only need to submit one letter per organization.